byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<sarang>** So any action items before next meeting?
 **\<sarang>** Besides carry on w/ audit and start to plan funding?
 **\<sarang>** We'll need more input from core folks about the role of general funds
-**\<pebx>** gingeropolous people out of the community and people trying to attack monero and spreading disinformation...
+**\<pebx>** gingeropolous people out of the community and people trying to attack byterub and spreading disinformation...
 **\<rehrar>** hmmmm...
 **\<pebx>** i am moderating the groups on telegram so i see the "normal people talk"
 **\<rehrar>** nothing else from me on this meeting?